premacck/Swapi-SDK-revived/README.md

 }
 ```

-Or you can Create a common `RetrofitCallBack`, as implemented in [ListActivity](https://github.com/premacck/Swapi-SDK-revived/blob/main/sample-components/src/main/java/com/prembros/swapi/sample_components/ListActivity.kt)
+Or you can Create a common `retrofitCallBack()`, as implemented in [SwapiListActivity](https://github.com/premacck/Swapi-SDK-revived/blob/main/swapi-sample-components/src/main/java/com/prembros/swapi/sample_components/ui/SwapiListActivity.kt)